temporalio/samples-java/README.md

 - [**Set up OpenTracing and/or OpenTelemetry with Jaeger**](/core/src/main/java/io/temporal/samples/tracing): Demonstrates how to set up OpenTracing and/or OpenTelemetry and view traces using Jaeger.

+#### Encryption Support

+- [**Encrypted Payloads**](/core/src/main/java/io/temporal/samples/encryptedpayloads): Demonstrates how to use simple codec to encrypt and decrypt payloads.

+- [**AWS Encryption SDK**](/core/src/main/java/io/temporal/samples/keymanagementencryption/awsencryptionsdk): Demonstrates how to use the AWS Encryption SDK to encrypt and decrypt payloads with AWS KMS.

 <!-- @@@SNIPEND -->